- What does a delay effect do in music and what are the major methods of creating delay?

 Tape delay is also heavily featured in dub and reggae music.
 These genres simply would not exist without delay – you would not have the characteristic “warm” dub sound without tape delay specifically.

-The Arturia Delay TAPE-201 gives you everything you love about the sound of vintage hardware tape delays, but with the reliability and versatility of software.
 Simple to use, fun to tweak, and with the most authentic tape delay emulation ever found in a software effect, Delay TAPE-201 will give you that spacious, reverberating delay you crave.

 Because tape delay was relatively costly and hard to maintain, people started to develop new methods to create the sounds of a tape delay, and so-called “analog delay” units and guitar pedals were born.